deepak2233/powder-dispensing-calculatopowder-dispensing-calculator_assignmentr_assignment/readme.md

    $ python powder_calculator.py
    Powder Dispensing Calculation
    ----------------------------
-   This program calculates the amount of powder needed based on the area you input.
+   This program calculates the amount of powder needed based on your input area.
    The calibration factor is: 1 mm² = 1 gram

    Enter the desired area (e.g., '5 mm2' or '0.5 cm2'): 5 mm2